Kodaira vanishing theorem: The algebraic case

-where the Ω^{p} denote the sheaves of relative (algebraic) differential forms (see Kähler differential).
+where Ω^{p} denotes the sheaf of relative (algebraic) differential forms (see Kähler differential).

 Raynaud (1978) showed that this result does not always hold over fields of characteristic p > 0, and in particular fails for Raynaud surfaces.
 Later Sommese (1986) give a counterexample for singular varieties with non-log canonical singularities, and also,Lauritzen & Rao (1997) gave elementary counterexamples inspired by proper homogeneous spaces with non-reduced stabilizers.

 Until 1987 the only known proof in characteristic zero was however based on the complex analytic proof and the GAGA comparison theorems.
 However, in 1987 Pierre Deligne and Luc Illusie gave a purely algebraic proof of the vanishing theorem in (Deligne & Illusie 1987).
 Their proof is based on showing that the Hodge–de Rham spectral sequence for algebraic de Rham cohomology degenerates in degree 1.
 This is shown by lifting a corresponding more specific result from characteristic p > 0 — the positive-characteristic result does not hold without limitations but can be lifted to provide the full result.